beejones/ha-on-pi/README.md

 To learn how to setup a raspberry pi with Home Assistant go to our [Wiki](https://github.com/beejones/ha-on-pi/wiki).

-In releases you find some ready made images which can be burned to a microsd card.
+In releases you find some ready made images which can be burned to a micro sd card.

 All reference images use pi as user and password.